Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

-Lemma~\ref{claim:1_core_rewriting} gives us \ignore{a sort of \red{rewriting result???} } an algorithm for the computation of the $\nit{Core}$ that avoids \ignore{\blue{allows us to obtain it without having to either}} building or inspecting every possible repair.
-Furthermore, Lemma~\ref{claim:1_core_rewriting} gives a way to deterministically build the core in polynomial time in the size of $D$.
-Actually, we can build the sets $R_i^D$ in $|D|^{|\mc{Q}|}=|D|^k$-time, as follows: \ 1. \ Build $R^D_1$ by picking a tuple $t \in P^D_1$. \ 2. \ Try all possible combinations of tuples in $P_2^D, \ldots, P_k^D$, checking if, together, they satisfy $\mc{Q}$. \ This gives at most $|D|^{k-1}$ options for each tuple $t$ in $P_1^D$. \ 3. \ We obtain an upper bound of $|D|^k$ for the computation of each $R_i^D$.
+Lemma~\ref{claim:1_core_rewriting} gives us an algorithm for $\core$ computation that avoids building or inspecting every possible repair; and deterministically build $\core$ in polynomial time in the size of $D$.
+Actually, we can build the sets $R_i^D$ in $|D|^{|\mc{Q}|}=|D|^k$-time, as follows: (1) Build $R^D_1$ by picking a tuple $t \in P^D_1$.
+(2) Try all possible combinations of tuples in $P_2^D, \ldots, P_k^D$, checking if, together, they satisfy $\mc{Q}$.
+This gives at most $|D|^{k-1}$ options for each tuple $t$ in $P_1^D$.
+(3) We obtain an upper bound of $|D|^k$ for the computation of each $R_i^D$.